smartmind-team/thanosql-magic/README.md

 After loading the extension, you can connect to your ThanoSQL Engine instance by setting the thanosql variable:

-1. Set API_TOKEN
+1. Setting API_TOKEN

    ```python
    %thanosql API_TOKEN=<Issued_API_TOKEN>
    ```

-1. change default API uri (optional)
+1. Changing the Default API URI (Optional)

    ```python
    %thanosql http://localhost:8000/api/v1/query
    ```

+3. Using Magic Commands

-3. use magic You can then execute SQL queries on your Thanos data using the %thanosql magic command:
+   You can then execute SQL queries on your Thanos data using the %thanosql magic command:

    ```python
    %%thanosql